steemit/devportal/_tutorials-javascript/get_posts.md

 ---
 title: Get Posts
 position: 4
-description:  Get posts using filters  tags
+description: Query for the most recent posts having a specific tag using a Steem filter
 layout: full
 ---
-# Get posts using filters & tags

-Query for the most recent posts having a specific tag, using a Steem filter

 This tutorial pulls a list of the posts from different tags or filters and displays them.
 Tags and filters are different.
 It's important to understand them.